vickphat/code-refactor/README.md

     * Under main, I added id="search-engine-optimization" to fix broken link.

     * I added img alt attributes for all img tags.

+    * Deleted classes of "search-engine-optimization", "online-reputation-management", and "social-media-marketing" and replaced it with "content-style".

+    * Deleted classes of "benefit-brand", "benefit-cost", and "benefit-lead" and replaced it with "benefit-style".

 <br>
 The following will be a list of the changes I did to the CSS file: